Enumeration of Complex and Real Surfaces via Tropical Geometry: Real singular surfaces in real pencils

 \section{Real singular surfaces in real pencils}

-Combining the lattice path algorithm from Section \ref{sec-lp} with the patchworking construction from Section \ref{sec-pw}, one makes formula (\ref{ecor03}) for the degree of the discriminant very explicit.
+Combining the lattice path algorithm from Section \ref{sec-lp} with the patchworking construction from Section \ref{sec-pw}, one exhibits all singular algebraic surfaces in the given pencil, thus, making formula (\ref{ecor03}) for the degree of the discriminant explicit.
 Having this in mind, we address Problem \ref{main}(3) and give a lower bound for the maximal number of real singular surfaces occurring in a generic real pencil in the linear system $|{\mathcal L}_\Delta|$ (we call a pencil {\it generic} if it contains only finitely many surfaces with singularity in $(\K^*)^3$).

-\begin{theorem} For any $d\ge2$ there exists a generic real pencil of surfaces of degree $d$ in $\PP^3$ that contains at least $(3/2)d^3+O(d^2)$ real singular surfaces. \end{theorem}
+\begin{theorem} For any $d\ge2$ there exists a generic real pencil of surfaces of degree $d$ in $\PP^3$ that contains at least $\frac{3}{2}d^3+O(d^2)$ real singular surfaces. \end{theorem}

+We prove Theorem \ref{t-real} in Sections \ref{sec-real1}--\ref{sec-rev-real}: it immediately follows from Corollaries \ref{cor-A}, \ref{cor-D}, and \ref{cor-E}.
+We start with defining specific initial data for the lattice path algorithm and the patchworking construction, and then compute the contribution of some singular tropical surfaces to the number of real singular surfaces over the field $\K_\R$ in the corresponding pencil.
+By the Tarski principle, this is equivalent to the same statement over $\R$.

+\begin{remark} In principle, one can choose another directing vector for the line through the tropical point configuration and obtain another amount of real singular surfaces in the pencil.
+However, our choice has certain advantages: (1) no circuits of types {\bf B} and {\bf C} occur, for which the patchworking construction gives a relatively small number of real singular surfaces among all singular surfaces tropicalizing to the given tropical surface (cf. Lemma \ref{lmt3}), (2) our choice generalizes the choice made in \cite{IKS0,IKS} for obtaining a possibly large number of real rational curves in a tropical way, (3) with our choice, one can easily enumerate almost all singular tropical surfaces (see \cite[Appendix]{MMS2}) and compute their algebraic liftings. \end{remark}

-It follows from \cite[Corollary 6.5]{DFS}, that $\deg\Sing(d\Delta)=4\Vol_\Z(\Delta)\cdot d^3+O(d^2)$ for any nondegenerate lattice polytope $\Delta$.
+It follows from \cite[Corollary 6.5]{DFS}, that $\deg\Sing(d\Delta)=4\Vol_\Z(\Delta)\cdot d^3+O(d^2)$ for any non-defective lattice polytope $\Delta$.
 Hence, the lower bound of Theorem \ref{t-real} is asymptotically comparable with the total number of (complex) singular surfaces in the pencil.

 Moreover, for an arbitrary nondegenerate convex lattice polytope $\Delta\subset\R^3$, set

 Here, $\Delta^3_d$ denotes the simplex in $\R^3$ with vertices $(0,0,0)$, $(d,0,0)$, $(0,d,0)$ and $(0,0,d)$.